aceres/cas-fee-projekt1/README.md

 /public/model/modelSessionStorage.js
 ```

-Note: The file: "modelSessionStorage.js" is defined as Interface between View Controller and Browser Session Storage.
+Note: The file: "modelSessionStorage.js" is defined as Interface between View Controller and Browser Session (Data as cache) Storage.